waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategic Principles & Lessons Learned
 - **EXECUTION DISCIPLINE:** A plan is useless if not executed.
 I must ensure my actions perfectly match the plan articulated in my thoughts.
-A recent critique highlighted a failure where I manually pressed buttons instead of calling my intended `select_battle_option` tool.
+A recent critique highlighted failures where I manually pressed buttons instead of calling my intended `select_battle_option` tool.
 I must always call the correct, existing tools for their intended purpose.
 - **Pathing Around Off-Screen Objects:** When planning long paths that go off-screen, I must consult my map markers to manually account for known off-screen obstacles (like NPCs).
 My `find_path` tool is blind to off-screen objects, and relying on it alone for long paths will lead to interruptions.
 - **Tool Collision Logic:** A pathfinding tool's failure to account for all on-screen game objects (like NPCs) makes it unreliable.
 If a tool attempts to path through a visible obstacle, its object collision detection logic is flawed and must be debugged immediately.
 The `has_object` check is the likely point of failure.
 - **TRUST THE TOOL (Consolidated):** When a trusted tool's output (e.g., 'No path found') contradicts a visual assumption, the assumption is the likely source of error.
 The tool analyzes raw game data and is more reliable than my visual interpretation.
 I must verify the assumption in-game *before* attempting to debug a working tool.
 This lesson has been learned multiple times.